osaeris/epmanager3/README.md

 Issues
 -------
-The HTML Export is currently being re-developed so isn't working yet.
+The HTML Export has just been fixed

+Still testing import and export